lojainsawafta/algorithm_assighmint1/README.md

-this file cointains a code of factorial. i use some commands to upload this file in github...
+this file cointains a code of factorial.in iterative mathod and recursive method i use some commands to upload this file in github...
 like:
 -git init